world CLIMBERS party

 Cleaning hold after hold, I discovered the most difficult move:

 a crazy, strange, wild dyno to a 2 finger pocket, cruxing the right hand on the left one, but with the right arm behind your head and the body completely horizontal: "with this move is 9b for sure", I thought ...

-After my cleaning, Berni Rivadossi put his own sika to consolidate few crucial holds, in the roof, just for safety reasons (basing on considerations from Manolo too, why not ?).
+After my cleaning, Berni Rivadossi put his own sika to consolidate few crucial holds, in the roof, to increase safety of the route (basing on considerations from Manolo too, why not ?).

-Unfortunely Berni didn't put sika in the crucial hold on that most difficult, strange move ...
+Unfortunely Berni didn't put enough sika in the crucial hold on that most difficult, strange move ...

 After being arrived, Adam tried very well all the moves on the roof and gave me two important news:

 the line was possible to climb and ... it could be 9b !!